bitsacm/learning-articles/tools.md

 ## Regular expressions

 A regular expression (abbreviated regex or regexp) is a sequence of characters that define a search pattern, mainly for use in pattern matching.
-Used in text editors' find-and-replace, backend, sometimes competitive programming and many other places.
+Used in text editors' find-and-replace, web and software development, sometimes competitive programming and many other places.
 It is supported in almost all programming languages.

 **Resources:**